graphql/graphiql/README.md

 If you have multiple projects, you need to define one top-level config that defines all project configs using `projects`

-### How do I highlight an embedded graphql string
+### How do I highlight an embedded graphql string?

-If you aren't using a template tag function, and just want to use a plain string, you can use an inline `#graphql` comment:
+If you aren't using a template tag function such as `gql` or `graphql`, and just want to use a plain string, you can use an inline `#graphql` comment:

 ```ts
 const myQuery = `#graphql